-Mica Estrada, Associate Dean of Diversity, Inclusion and Outreach
+Mica Estrada, Associate Dean of the Office of Opportunity and Engagement

 Mica Estrada, PhD, is a professor in the Department of Social and Behavioral Sciences and the Institute for Health & Aging at the UCSF School of Nursing.
 Her research program focuses on social influence, including the study of identity, values, kindness, well-being and integrative education.
 She leads, as principal investigator, several longitudinal studies, which implement and assess interventions aimed to increase student persistence in Science, Technology, Engineering, Mathematics and Medicine (STEMM) careers (funded by NIH, NSF and HHMI).
-Estrada’s research focuses on ethnic populations that are historically excluded, marginalized and underrepresented in higher education, most vulnerable to the impacts of climate change, and are providing diverse and creative solutions to the pressing challenges of our day.
+Estrada’s research focuses on ethnic populations that are historically disadvantaged in higher education, most vulnerable to the impacts of climate change, and are providing creative solutions to the pressing challenges of our day.

 She received the Leadership Institute Graduate Award from the Society for the Advancement of Chicanos and Native Americans in Science (SACNAS) in 2013, the Adolphus Toliver Award for Outstanding Research in 2016, and was selected as a Howard Hughes Medical Institute Facilitator-Scholar in 2022.
 She has previously served as a member of the National Academy of Science, Engineering and Medicine (NASEM) study on Strengthening Research Experiences for Undergraduate STEM Students and the Advancing Anti-Racism, Diversity, Equity and Inclusion in STEM organizations census study, and currently serves as a NASEM Roundtable on Systemic Change in Undergraduate STEM Education member.
 Estrada earned her B.A. in Psychology from the University of California, Berkeley, and her PhD in Social Psychology from Harvard University.